mattdsteele/steele.blue/blog/_posts/2016-09-08-custom-elements-angularjs.markdown

 Rob Dodson wrote a [set of directives to help Custom Elements interop with Angular 1](https://github.com/robdodson/angular-custom-elements).
 It's labelled for use with the Polymer project, but it'll work for any Custom Element, including ours.

-Since we're using a one-way data flow, we can add the `ce-one-way` directive to our Angular template:
+Since we're using a one-way data flow, we can add the `ce-one-way` directive to our AngularJS template:

 ```html
 <countdown-timer ce-one-way